o7k7/HealthBot/README.md

 # HealthBot
-HealthBot, an AI-Powered Patient Education System
+HealthBot, an AI-Powered Patient Education System with LangGraph workflow.